 There are a wide variety of marketing techniques to choose from.
 The primary goal is to use the techniques that will get you in front of prospective clients where they are looking for business advice and insight.
 But where do you get this information?
 From your research.

-The large accounting firm is in a position to employ more techniques.
+The large accounting firm can afford to employ more marketing techniques.
 They are focused on developing more valuable educational content around advisory services.
-These include a series of webinars on issue areas in which advisory services would be very valuable.
+This content includes a series of webinars on issues that can be addressed with ongoing advisory services.
 The webinar series is accompanied by an executive guide that describes how to make best use of advisory services.
 These materials target existing tax clients and new prospects.

 Step 6: Identify new tools, skills and infrastructure